 Quickstart

 This guide takes you from a fresh signup to your first iPhone Safari session.
 Allow about five minutes.
-You will need:
+A session is a phone browser running in Driftstack’s cloud — your code tells it where to go and what to do, and it reports back what it sees.

 - A Driftstack account (sign up or sign in)